 When you travel to a place where you don’t speak the language, an opportunity to challenge your mind and intellect begins the moment you step off the plane.
 Soon enough, you are required to learn the basic pleasantries and phrases that will allow you and your partner to get around, communicate get help freely with locals.
 Alas, there is nothing more rewarding than a successful conversation in a foreign language (Even if it just is about asking for directions).
 With every new word you pick up, you automatically unlock the potential to talk to a wider group of people and understand the different cultural aspects and elements that make them who they are.

 Learning something new is always rewarding and makes us better people in general.
 The learning experience bonds couples together and offers them the chance to revel in newer, vaster knowledge as they open their minds and hearts to the world before them.
 In the long run, sharing freshly acquired skills and knowledge will connect couples on a deep intellectual level.
 It will also mean that they’ll simply have more to talk about.
-Apart from the opportunity for new conversations, sharing knowledge means that you’re constantly bringing something original and creative to the relationship.
+Sharing knowledge means that you’re constantly bringing something original and creative to the relationship.

 Have you recently learnt a new way of cooking a classic meal when abroad?
 Have you met some enlightening locals who have shared their insights and life mantras on your past travels?
 Has going abroad instilled a new skill or talent in you somehow?
 If this is the case, you’re in luck!
 Sharing all this with your partner will strengthen your intellectual connection greatly.